EricMungai97/data-structures-and-algorithms/python/docs/tree_fizz_buzz/README.md

 ![tree-fizz-buzz](/python/docs/tree_fizz_buzz/tree-fizz-buzz.png)

 ## Approach & Efficiency
+I first created a function to get return fizz,buzz of fizzbuzz.
+I then cloned the kary tree.
+I created a queue.
+I then enqueue the root of our clone_tree.
-then breadth traverse the clone_tree using a while loop.
+I then breadth traverse the clone_tree using a while loop.
 On traversal of each node, I assigned that nodes value to the return of my get_fizz_buzz_val function taking in that nodes value as an argument.
 I then returned the clone_tree.

+Big O:
+ Time: O(n) since we have to traverse the whole kary tree
+ Space: O(n) we are creating a new kary tree

 ## Solution